 Serve this wonderful recipe with a crisp green salad tossed with avocados and grape tomatoes, some steamed green beans or asparagus on the side, and some brownies or chocolate chip cookies for dessert.

-- 2 tablespoons unsalted butter
+2 tablespoons unsalted butter

 1 tablespoon olive oil

-- 1/2 cup finely chopped onion
+1/2 cup finely chopped onion

-- 2 cloves minced garlic
+2 cloves garlic, minced

 2 cups Arborio rice

-- 1/2 cup dry white wine
+1/2 cup dry white wine

-- 4-1/2 cups chicken broth
+4 1/2 cups chicken broth

-- 1/2 cup freshly grated Parmesan cheese
+1/2 cup freshly grated Parmesan cheese

-- 1/2 teaspoon salt
+1/2 teaspoon salt

-- 1/8 teaspoon pepper
+1/8 teaspoon freshly ground pepper

 Combine 1 tablespoon butter and the olive oil in the pressure cooker and heat, uncovered, over medium-high heat.

-Stir in the garlic and rice to coat the grains with the fat and onion mixture, and cook about 1 minute longer.
+Stir in the garlic and rice to coat the grains with the fat and onion mixture, and cook about one minute longer.